What is Black Friday?

 What is Cyber Monday?

 Cyber Monday is the Monday following American Thanksgiving weekend.
 Cyber Monday 2016 falls on November 28th.
-The day was coined by Ellen Davis of the National Retail Federation (NRF) in 2005, when she noted that this date held the record for the highest revenues for online sales.
 The event refers to an online-only shopping event offering discounts on electronics, home appliances, personal accessories, and apparel.
 Some retailers wait until Cyber Monday to announce their online deals, saving in-store deals for Black Friday, but with the popularity of online retail, both Black Friday and Cyber Monday have become online extravaganzas.
 There aren't really any hard and fast rules either, because these days, the event often extends past Monday to the whole week.
+Visit our Cyber Monday Deals and Vouchers page for updates.